h0vhannes/Symba/README.md

 A minimal Symfony boilerplate that uses Vagrant and SaltStack.
 It has something that will help you do some stuff.

-Benefits
-===
-* One development environment for all.
-It means that you will never hear "It works on my machine".
-* Easy deployment.
-When you add changes, they can be automaticaly deployed to production or development servers

 What will be installed
 ===
 * <a href="http://php.net/ChangeLog-5.php#5.6.14" target="_blank">PHP 5.6</a>